Happy April!

 Each person is one of two parts of the partnership.
 Showing up for each other – that is, being physically, mentally, and emotionally present – creates the hinge.
 It’s the connection that supports both of you and allows you both to move and function at your best.

-If you aren’t showing up, the hinge (that connection) gets loose or squeaky, and the marriage doesn’t work at its best.
-At first, it’s just annoying, but then disappointment sets in, and creates distance, which leads to anger and resentment.
-If it isn’t fixed, eventually, the marriage just stops working.
+If you aren’t showing up, the hinge (that connection) gets loose or squeaky.
+The marriage doesn’t work at its best.
+You notice, but you’re busy, so you let it go.
+But, as time goes on, you notice the disconnect more.
+Disappointment sets in, and creates distance, which leads to anger and resentment.
+If it isn’t fixed, if nothing changes, eventually the marriage just stops working.
 Like the door and cabinet, the damage can be irreparable.

-Showing up in your marriage or relationship keeps the hinge working properly so that it opens the doors – to communication, stronger partnership, sexual satisfaction, emotional safety, and happiness.
+Showing Up says “I care” and in your marriage or relationship showing up keeps the hinge working smoothly and keeps open the door – to communication, stronger partnership, sexual satisfaction, emotional safety, and happiness.

 Are you showing up?

 If you want to get better at showing up for your partner in your marriage or relationship, here’s one way: Family Meetings.
-Here’s why: Family Meetings give you and your partner a designated place/space to talk about “the stuff” of your marriage, and deal with it, before somebody angrily slings that stuff in an argument (“and you don’t ever…”).
+Here’s why: Family Meetings give you and your partner a designated place/space to talk about “the stuff” of your marriage, and deal with it piece by piece, and before there’s a problem or before somebody angrily slings that stuff in an argument (“and you never…”).

 Family Meetings help you communicate better, problem solve, plan, and most importantly, stay on the same page of your marriage.
 Family meetings are about the business of marriage.
 However, they DO NOT take the place of therapy.

-Here’s how to get you Family Meetings started:
+Here’s how to get your Family Meetings started:

 - Set a date – day, time, place – just like any important meeting.
 Tip: take it outside the house…Starbucks, Panera, local café.